ansarav/cse15l-lab-reports/lab-report-2-week-4.md

  <img src= "fixed.png">

 ## 2-3 Sentences: Relationship between ❤bug💔Symptom💖Failure Induced Input
 The <mark style="background-color: white ; color: black;"> Failure Induced Input </mark> `[words](hmmm` points out that in our code, incomplete link syntax are not considered/counted as an element, but there will still have to be an Array [] output at the very least.
-The IndexOutBoundExeption was a <mark style="background-color: white ; color: black;"> symptops </mark>  of the <mark style="background-color: white ; color: black;"> bug </mark>   found inside the while loop where there was only consideration for complete link syntax.
+The IndexOutBoundExeption was a <mark style="background-color: white ; color: black;"> symptop </mark>  of the <mark style="background-color: white ; color: black;"> bug</mark>   found inside the while loop where there was only consideration for complete link syntax.

 <h1 align="center"> <mark style="background-color: #7fb81d ; color: white; font-size: 30px; font-family:Courier;"> <b> Change 3: Only adding Links that are "valid" </b> </mark> </h1>